tomio13/RDM-Desktop/docs/Usage.md

 from the supported server types.
 At the end of the upload, an uploaded field is added to the record, describing the new record in the ELN.

+## attachments
+The uploader can also take the files specified in the record and upload them as attachments.
+The example ElabFTW uploader does this, but in the case of more than 10 files, it recommends doing a manual upload using a zip archive.
+YAML files will not be uploaded, they should be linked within the system.